cga-harvard/KNN_analysis/README.md

   This command will take the input table **knn_1000_ca1** and output the weight average for Republic and democrats using **c=2** and **a=4** in output table **knn_results_ca1** in columns **weightedAverage_republican** & **weightedAverage_democrat**.

+References:

+- For more on Clustering in PostGIS see https://postgis.net/workshops/postgis-intro/clusterindex.html.

+- For more on KNN in PostGIS see  https://postgis.net/workshops/postgis-intro/knn.html

+- For more on Geohash see https://postgis.net/docs/ST_GeoHash.html

+- For more on Omnisci - https://www.omnisci.com